DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ToMatt0/README.md

 #Week 6

 - Discussed sets, which was also the first topic in our ENGSTAT course.
+- Cardinality is the number of members of a set

 | Methods of Proving ||